DragonGawain/dndNotes/story.md

 -   All 12 cards go off at the same time - chaos ensues!
 -   Three demon lords (flame) spawn
 -   TYRAH
+    -   Tyrah got a demon lord
     -   A knight serving Tyrah also spawns
     -   Tyrah also gets 3 casts of the wish spell
 -   CHASE
     -   Some rougue HATES chases guts now
     -   All his magic equipment goes poof
     -   a stat goes up by 2
 -   RATTAMIS
     -   Rattamis gets a new magic weapon
     -   demon for rattamis
     -   he gets 50,000 gp
 -   SYLVIE
     -   Sylvie's soul gets pulled out of their body
     -   A demon appears in front of Sylvie
     -   And Sylvie also gets three casts of the wish spell
 -   The three demon lords disappear, and as Sylvie's body hits the deck of the ship, my back feels a bit heavier..
 -   Seralyth tries to check on Sylvie and doesn't do much good.
 I try to cast Cure Wounds and get my second double nat 1's on a pair of D8's tonight.
 -   Tyrah and Chase go to look for Cogite.